chromatic-systems/rho/README.md

 # Rho
 ### A Peet-to-Peer Network for Computational Media
+1. Learn to write software in the context of a Geospatial Publishing System
-1. A school built on mesh networks, End to End encrypted
+1. A school built on mesh networks,
+1. End to End encrypted video and data
 1. Integrated Machine Learning assistance, create with the computer
 2. Move computation & data from the Cloud to Bookshelf, Your portfolio is your data
 1. Publish and distribute your work worldwide in seconds
-1. Life long team of alumni, mentors, and friends
+1. Team of alumni, mentors, and friends
+1. Funding system for data journalism

 - Overcomes legacy Education-Tech system limitations
 1. Centralized certification
 1. High cost content providers
 1. Centralized data storage
 1. Data transfer costs
 1. Your work belongs to a company

 ![edit example](./public/images/globe-edit2.png)
 > Live in browser edit example